-There is an OFF position in between LOCK and ACC, although it does not show on the lock cylinder.
-When the ignition is in OFF the steering wheel is not locked
+There is an OFF position 1 in between the LOCK and ACC positions.
+The OFF position is indicated by a "1" on the key cylinder.
+When the ignition switch is in the OFF position, the steering wheel is not locked.